melissawm/minimalsphinx/README.md

 In order to properly autogenerate our documentation, we must edit a configuration file called `conf.py`, which is created by `sphinx-quickstart` with default values.
 You should see this in the root folder of your project.

 For now, the first thing to customize is the project name and author, if you have to.
-After that, we'll add `'venv'` to the `exclude_patterns` list, if you're using venv to manage your developer environment.
-With this basic configuration we create the documentation with `make html`.
+After that, we'll add `'.venv'` to the `exclude_patterns` list, if you're using venv to manage your developer environment.
+With this basic configuration we create the documentation with `uv run make html`.

 ### Generating your module documentation